kapoordcu/connect-api/ReadME.md

 * The @MessageMapping annotation ensures that, if a message is sent to the /listen destination, the getUCommand(ClientCommand clientCommand) method is called
 * The return value is broadcasted to all subscribers of /topic/communication, as specified in the @SendTo annotation.

+### WebSocketConfig
-### WebSocketConfig.java: Configure Spring for WebSocket and STOMP messaging
+Configured Spring for WebSocket and STOMP messaging

+### How Spring session is maintained
 Spring session is maintained during websocket connection through HandshakeInterceptor.